 Fact-checked against Department of Home Affairs – Working in Australia on 2026-04-25.

-Australia hosts well over a million temporary visa holders at any given time, and the data suggests most of them are allowed to work — under conditions that are different for almost every visa subclass.
-That mix of “yes you can work” and “but only like this” is where most working-rights confusion in Australia begins, and where most accidental breaches start.
+At any given time, Australia is home to well over a million temporary visa holders, and most of them are allowed to work.
+The catch is the fine print: the conditions are different for almost every visa subclass.
+That mix of “yes, you can work” and “but only like this” is exactly where working-rights confusion starts in Australia – and where most accidental breaches begin too.

 What “working rights” actually are in the Australian system

-Working rights for a temporary visa are a set of conditions attached to that specific visa grant.
-They aren’t a general permission to earn money in Australia.
-They aren’t decided by the employer.
-They aren’t decided by length of stay.
-They are decided by the Department of Home Affairs at the moment the visa is granted, and they sit on the visa as conditions for the entire duration of stay.
+Working rights on a temporary visa are a set of conditions attached to one specific visa grant.
+They are not a general permission to earn money in Australia.
+They are not decided by your employer, and they are not decided by how long you have been here.
+They are set by the Department of Home Affairs the moment your visa is granted, and they ride along on the visa as conditions for your entire stay.

 Three things follow from that, and they are the parts most worth getting clear on.

 First, the conditions are legally binding.
 A breach is a visa matter, not just an employment matter.
-Second, the conditions are visible — Home Affairs publishes a free VEVO check tool that confirms exactly which conditions apply to a given visa, and it should be the source of truth, not memory.
-Third, an employer’s belief about the rules is not a defence.
-Compliance responsibility sits with the visa holder, even when the employer is wrong about what’s allowed.
+Second, the conditions are visible.
+Home Affairs runs a free VEVO check tool that confirms exactly which conditions apply to a given visa – treat that as your source of truth, not your memory.
+Third, your employer’s belief about the rules is not a defence.
+Compliance sits with you, the visa holder, even when the employer is wrong about what’s allowed.

-Interestingly, this is also where Fair Work Australia and the migration system intersect.
-Wage-rate and workplace-safety protections apply regardless of visa status — the Fair Work Ombudsman page for visa holders and migrants is the authoritative source on those — but visa conditions are a separate layer set by Home Affairs.
+This is also where Fair Work Australia and the migration system meet.
+Wage rates and workplace-safety protections apply no matter your visa status – the Fair Work Ombudsman page for visa holders and migrants is the authoritative source there – but visa conditions are a separate layer, set by Home Affairs.

 Why temporary visa holders aren’t treated the same

 “Temporary visa” sounds like one category.
-It isn’t, and the working-rights gap between subclasses is wider than most people expect.
+It isn’t.
+The working-rights gap between subclasses is wider than most people expect.

-Two visa holders can both be in Australia for two years, both legally working, both paying tax, and still operate under entirely different rules — different hour caps, different employer restrictions, different rules about side income.
-The data suggests the variation tracks the visa’s purpose more than its duration: study visas centre on study, skilled visas centre on a sponsored role, working-holiday visas centre on travel, and bridging visas reflect whichever visa came before.
+Picture two visa holders.
+Both in Australia for two years.
+Both legally working, both paying tax – and both operating under completely different rules.
+Different hour caps.
+Different employer restrictions.
+Different rules about side income.
+The variation tracks the visa’s purpose far more than its length: study visas centre on study, skilled visas centre on a sponsored role, working-holiday visas centre on travel, and bridging visas reflect whatever visa came before.

-What stands out is how often visa holders carry over assumptions from a previous visa.
-Someone who held a student visa for three years, then got a 482, often assumes the work rules feel similar.
-They don’t — they’re structured around different policy goals — and the small differences matter at the compliance level.
+The trap is carrying over assumptions from a previous visa.
+Someone who held a student visa for three years, then moved onto a 482, often expects the work rules to feel similar.
+They don’t.
+They are built around different policy goals, and those small differences are the ones that bite at the compliance level.

 The Home Affairs Working in Australia hub is the central published source for what each visa allows, and it’s updated when subclass rules change.